Basketball shoots challenge Basketball shoot. you have 30 seconds to make 10 baskets in each round.rn

 The news that Mookie Blaylock, a former N.B.A. point guard, was involved in a car accident near Atlanta hit the members of Pearl Jam like a tragedy in the family.

-12 year NBA Center Jason Collins has come out of the closet on the cover of Sports Illustrated, making him the first openly gay active professional player from one of the “big four” American sports (baseball, basketball, football and hockey).
+In an unprecedented move, 12-year NBA Center Jason Collins has come out of the closet on the cover of Sports Illustrated, making him the first openly gay active professional player from one of the “big four” American sports (baseball, basketball, football and hockey).

 Sports Illustrated‘s cover calls Collins “The Gay Athlete,” alluding to recent public discussion that gay professional athletes do exist in professional sports, but until now have remained in the closet out of the fear that bigotry might hurt their careers–or threaten their lives.
 Of course, Collins isn’t the only gay player the NBA has ever had, nor is he the only known gay professional sports athlete.
 For example, John Ameachi came out in 2007 after retiring from the NBA and NFL players such as Kwame Davis and Wade Davis are now out as well.
 What makes Collins unique is unlike the other openly gay players, he didn’t wait for retirement to announce it.

 In a personal essay, Collins explains his reasons for coming out which include the Boston Marathon bombings, his desire to live honestly and his admiration of a friend who proudly marched in the 2012 Boston Pride Parade.
 Collins has been in the NBA for 12 years and jokes in the article that there’s a parlor game called “Three Degrees of Jason Collins.”
 He’s been traded between teams so often that “If you’re in the league, and I haven’t been your teammate, I surely have been one of your teammates’ teammates.
 Or one of your teammates’ teammates’ teammates.”